 A true community health and wellness facility, the RVNA Center for Exceptional Care is a user-friendly center for the community to obtain information and health education on a variety of health-related topics.
 It is a center for caregiver support, nutrition counseling, immunizations, travel medicine, well-child physicals, first aid training and illness prevention programs.
 RVNA continually strives to be prepared with the staff, technology, skill and knowledge to respond to healthcare reform, community health needs, emergencies and disasters, as well as the future home healthcare needs of our neighbors, young and old.

-RVNA invites you to purchase a commemorative bench or paver along the Pathway to Health.
-Personalize your bench or paver with your name, family name, business name, or in memory of someone special.
+RVNA invites you to purchase an engraved paver along our Pathway to Health.
+Personalize your paver with your name, family name, business name, or in memory of someone special.
 Leave a legacy or honor a loved one with a permanent tribute and become a lasting part of the RVNA community.
 RVNA is here to serve your family, friends and neighbors who will need us in the years and decades to come.

-To purchase a commemorative bench or engraved paver, please click here to visit our donation page.
+To purchase an engraved paver, please click here to visit our donation page.
 For more information, please contact M.J.
 Heller, Director of Philanthropy, at (203) 438-5555, ext.
-1206 or email@example.com.
+1206 or firstname.lastname@example.org.

 Your contribution to RVNA today will help our community tomorrow.